 Risotto: Use 3 cups liquid to 1 cup rice.
 Like rice pilaf, rice is first sautéed in oil to lightly toast the grains.
 Hot liquid is then gradually added while the rice is stirred to release the starch.
 More: Recipes for risotto.

 Sushi rice: Use 1¼ cups water to 1 cup rice.
 Bring short grain rice to a boil and reduce heat, covering for 20 minutes.
 Once the water has been absorbed, the rice is seasoned with a mixture of sweetened vinegar, which is carefully mixed in as the rice cools.
 In traditional Japanese kitchens, one cook fans the rice while another stirs.
-The result is a slightly sticky rice that’s the foundation for raw fish or vegetables.
-Watch: How to Make Perfect Sushi Rice.
+The result is a slightly sticky rice that's the foundation for raw fish or vegetables.
+More: Get tips to make perfect sushi rice at home.